lucadboer/Android-Project/README.md

 Muito feliz com o resultado! :)

-Primeiro site desenvolvido (de verdade) com as tecnologias HTML e CSS The objective of this project was to train HTML and CSS skills with the help of the Video Course channel.
+First site developed (of true) with a technologies HTML and CSS The objective of this project was to train HTML and CSS skills with the help of the Video Course channel.

 Very happy with the result! :)